 - This article is based on the authors’ paper Are Offshore Firms Worth More?, Journal of Corporate Finance, Volume 36 (February 2016), 131-156.

 - This post gives the views of its authors, not the position of LSE Business Review or the London School of Economics.

-- Featured image credit: Valetta, Malta, by Berit Watkin CC-BY-2.0
+- Featured image: Valetta, Malta, by Berit Watkin, under a CC-BY-2.0 licence

 Art Durnev is Associate Professor of Finance, Tippie Research Fellow, and Finance Ph.D. program Director at Henry B. Tippie College of Business, University of Iowa, and Associate Editor of International Review of Finance.
 His research interests are primarily focused on corporate finance, political cycles, governance, corporate social responsibility, and financial markets development.

 Tiemei Li is Assistant Professor of Accounting at the Telfer School of Management, University of Ottawa.
 She worked in the Chinese financial industry before starting her academic career.
 Her current research interests primarily focus on financial reporting quality, corporate finance, and the effects of accounting information on equity markets.

 Michel Magnan is Stephen A. Jarislowsky Chair in Corporate Governance and Director of the Desjardins Centre for Business Finance Innovation at the John Molson School of Business, Concordia University.
 He is a Fellow of the Royal Society of Canada and a Member of Canada’s Accounting Standards Board and Director of Desjardins Securities Inc. His interests encompass financial reporting, financial statement analysis, governance, executive compensation, ethics and the environment, and corporate disclosure.